Pakubuwono I of Mataram: Defeated by Amangkurat II

 In the meantime, Amangkurat I had died while escaping to Tegal.
 RM.
-Rahmat was appointed as a new ruler of Mataram, styled Amangkurat II.
-As his father's will, Amangkurat II requested Dutch East India Company for help.
-Trunajaya rebellion was eventually suppressed in the end of 1679.
+Rahmat was appointed as the new ruler of Mataram, styled Amangkurat II.
+As his father's will, Amangkurat II requested the Dutch East India Company for help.
+The Trunajaya rebellion was eventually suppressed at the end of 1679.

-Amangkurat II was a king without palace because Plered had been occupied by Sunan Ingalaga, his own half-brother.
-He built new palace in Wanakerta forest, later renamed to Kartasura, in September 1680.
+Amangkurat II was a king without a palace because Plered had been occupied by Sunan Ingalaga, his half-brother.
+He built a new palace in Wanakerta forest, later renamed to Kartasura, in September 1680.
 Amangkurat II then summoned Sunan Ingalaga to join with him, but Sunan Ingalaga turned it down.

 The refusal caused a civil war.
-Eventually, on 28 November 1681 Sunan Ingalaga surrendered to Jacob Couper, a Dutch officer who helped Amangkurat II.
+Eventually, on 28 November 1681, Sunan Ingalaga surrendered to Jacob Couper, a Dutch officer who helped Amangkurat II.
 Sunan Ingalaga himself was titled Prince Puger again and recognized his half-brother's rule Amangkurat II.

-The defeat of Prince Puger marked the end of Mataram Sultanate which became vassal of Sunanate of Surakarta.
-Despite of that, Javanese chronicles still praise Prince Puger's existence as an ordinary man in Kartasura.
-The king was indeed Amangkurat II, but the government of sunanate was controlled by Prince Puger.
+The defeat of Prince Puger marked the end of the Mataram Sultanate which became vassal of Sunanate of Surakarta.
+Despite that, Javanese chronicles still praise Prince Puger's existence as an ordinary man in Kartasura.
+The king was indeed Amangkurat II, but the government of Sunanate was controlled by Prince Puger.
 It is understandable because the Javanese chronicles were written in the era of Prince Puger-descended rulers.

 Death of Captain Tack

-Amangkurat II was successfully ascended to throne because of Dutch assistance, but accompanied by treaty that worsened Kartasura-based Mataram Sultanate.
+Amangkurat II successfully ascended to the throne because of Dutch assistance, but accompanied by a treaty that worsened the Kartasura-based Mataram Sultanate.
 When the situation was conducive, the anti-Dutch Patih Nerangkusuma persuaded him to betray the treaty.

-In 1685, Amangkurat II protected Dutch fugitive namely Untung Suropati.
+In 1685, Amangkurat II protected a Dutch fugitive namely Untung Suropati.
 Captain François Tack arrived in Kartasura to arrest him.
-Amangkurat II pretended to help Dutch East India Company.
+Amangkurat II pretended to help the Dutch East India Company.
 But, he secretly tasked Prince Puger to be disguised as Untung Suropati's follower.

-In a bitter fight taken place around Kartasura Palace in February 1686, the 75-man Dutch troops are killed by Untung Surapati's troops, including Captain Tack who was unable to go down from his horse.
+In a bitter fight that took place around Kartasura Palace in February 1686, the 75-man Dutch troops were killed by Untung Surapati's troops, including Captain Tack who was unable to go down from his horse.